BRIEFOctober 10, 2025

 Ukraine Relief, Recovery, Reconstruction and Reform Trust Fund (URTF)

-Learn about the impact that ARISE and HEAL are already having on lives and livelihoods across Ukraine.
+Learn about the impact that the the URTF-supported operations in healthcare, agriculture, transport, housing, and education are already having on lives and livelihoods across Ukraine.

 Public Expenditures for Administrative Capacity Endurance (PEACE)